danrot/danrot.github.io/_posts/2024-10-19-writing-high-quality-tests.md

 development environment, Symfony will return an error page when this URL is accessed, and the `assertResponseStatusCodeSame` method will output the entire response in case the assertion fails.
-This output is incredibly long, since this does not only return HTML, but also CSS and JavaScript, and my scrollback buffer is literally too small to display the entire message.
+This output is incredibly long, since this does not only return HTML, but also CSS and JavaScript, and my scrollback buffer is literally too small to allow me to read the entire message.

 This is absolutely the worst example I have encountered so far, but it can also be annoying if the wrong assertions are used in the code.
 Let us have a look at the output of the `assertSelectorCount` assertion above, which fails with the